-Alfonso de Toro is Full Professor and Chair of Romance Philology (for French, Spanish, Latin America and Portuguese Literature), in the field of Literary Theory, Theory of Cultural, Theatre and at the University of Leipzig and he is Director of “The Transdisciplinary Research Center”, Director of the “Francophone Research Centre of the University of Leipzig” and one of the Directors of the Institute of Romance Languages and Literature the same University since 1993 after he has taught at the Universities of Kiel and Hamburg from 1978 until 1992.
+Alfonso de Toro has been since 1993 Full Professor, since 2015 Professor Emeritus, of Romance Philology (for French, Spanish, Latin America and Portuguese Literature), in the field of Literary Theory, Theory of Cultural, Theatre and at the University of Leipzig and he is Director of “The Transdisciplinary Research Center”, Director of the “Francophone Research Centre of the University of Leipzig” and one of the Directors of the Institute of Romance Languages and Literature the same University since 1993 after he has taught at the Universities of Kiel and Hamburg from 1978 until 1992.

 De Toro is the founder and Director of the Ibero-American Research Seminar and the Francophone Research Seminar of the University of Leipzig and the Institute for Romance Studies, as well as the Director of multiple scientific series: Theory and Criticism of Culture and Literature, Theory and Practice in Theater, Passages (all at Olms Verlag; Hildesheim, Zürich, New York) and Transversalité. Études et recherches sur les transitions, oscillations et interstices littéraires, transculturels et transdisciplinaires (L’Harmattan, Paris).